A Kernel for Multi-Parameter Persistent Homology: Conclusions and future developments

 \section{Conclusions and future developments}

 We restate our main results for the case of a multi-filtration $\X$ with $d$ parameters: there is a feature map that associates to $\filt$ a real-valued function $\Phi_\filt$ whose domain is of dimension $2d$, and introduces a kernel between a pair of multi-filtrations with a stable distance function, where the stability bounds depend on the ($2d$-dimensional) volume of a chosen bounding box.
-Moreover, assuming that $d$ is a constant, the kernel can be approximated in polynomial time to any constant (with the polynomial exponent depending on $d$).
-The proofs of these generalized results directly carry over from the results of this paper.
+The proofs of these generalized results carry over from the results of this paper.
+Moreover, assuming that $d$ is a constant, we claim that the kernel can be approximated in polynomial time to any constant (with the polynomial exponent depending on $d$).
+A proof of this statement requires to adapt the definitions and proofs of~\ref{sec:computability-appendix} to the higher-dimensional case; we omit details.

 Other generalizations include replacing filtrations of simplicial complexes with persistence modules (with a suitable finiteness condition), passing to sublevel sets of a larger class of (tame) functions and replacing the scale-space feature map with a more general family of single-parameter feature maps.
-All these generalizations will be discussed in an extended version of this paper.
+All these generalizations will be discussed in subsequent work.

 The next step is an efficient implementation of our kernel approximation algorithm.
 We have implemented a prototype in C++, realizing a more adaptive version of the described algorithm.
 We have observed rather poor performance due to the sheer number of box pairs to be considered.
-We are investigating numerous practical improvements.
-Furthermore, an alternative definition of the kernel would consist of integrating the kernel over slices instead of over points; the advantage lies in the property that integrating the scale-space feature map over a whole slice can be done efficiently because the feature map admits an analytic solution.
-This approach reduces the problem from being $4$- to $2$-dimensional (for bi-filtrations).
-Other improvements under consideration are to precompute all combinatorial persistence diagrams (cf.~the barcode templates from~\cite{Lesnick2015b}), to refine the search space adaptively using a quad-tree instead of doubling the resolution and to use techniques from numerical integration to handle real-world data sizes.
+Some improvements under consideration are to precompute all combinatorial persistence diagrams (cf.~the barcode templates from~\cite{Lesnick2015b}), to refine the search space adaptively using a quad-tree instead of doubling the resolution and to use techniques from numerical integration to handle real-world data sizes.
 We hope that an efficient implementation of our kernel will validate the assumption that including more than a single parameter will attach more information to the data set and improve the quality of machine learning algorithms using topological features.